Relationship Burnout: Know The Signs and How to Treat It

 Burnout is a term that was originally coined for the work scenario to refer to “running on empty” or “exhausted”.
 It’s a syndrome associated with stress that, accumulated, generates demotivation to continue with the assigned tasks.

-Thus, relationship burnout is understood as a latent problem among couples who are exposed to very stressful situations, both from external sources and external to the relationship.
+Thus, relationship burnout is understood as a latent problem among couples who are exposed to very stressful situations, both from external sources and internal to the relationship.
 We speak from very high workloads, to excessive dedication to household chores or family care.

 According to sexologist and couple therapist Eva Moreno, relationship burnout is described as the “negative emotional state that, combined with the lack of energy, creates the perfect conditions for conflict, which grows very easily and is increasingly difficult to repair.”